nonusae/stripe-store/README.md

 # Stripe Stroe (In progress)

- ## Descriptions: A complete and fully functional rails app integrating with stripe for payment and subscription
+ ## Descriptions: A complete and fully functional Rails app integrating with stripe for payment and subscription

 ## Models: